Korea - Land of the Morning Calm: A Selection of Kayagum Pieces

 presented by Peter Duffy (11 May 2003)

-The kayagum is one of Korea's most treasured instruments and dates back to about the 6th century.
-Traditionally the kayagum was constructed with 12 strings but modern versions of the instrument can include up to 25 strings.
-This presentation features a collection of contrasting pieces including a number of contemporary compositions which illustrate some of the modern performance techniques which have been developed recently in Korea's music culture.
+Kayagum is one of the most popular instruments in Korea and dates back to the 6th century.
+Traditionally, the Kayagum has been designed with 12 strings, but modern versions of the instrument can hold up to 25 strings.
+This presentation includes a collection of contrasting pieces, including a number of contemporary compositions that illustrate some of the modern performance techniques that have recently been developed in Korean music culture.

 Playlist: